fmrns/hidapi-cygwin-libusb/README.md

 0001:0013:00: vendor=0x1ea8, product=0xf025 (ExcelSecu EsecuFIDO HID)
 ```

-A Thetis key, which is not shown even by priviledged original
+A Thetis U2F key (not FIDO2), which is not shown even by priviledged
-fido2-token with hid.dll in my Windows environment, is also shown.
+original fido2-token with hid.dll in my Windows environment, is also
+shown.

 After removing drivers, these devices are shown as HID-compliant fido
 in Human Interface Device section in Device Manager.

 ## TODO

-Using libusb 1.0 directly may be better as described above.
+Using libusb 1.0 directly may be better as described above, but maybe
+no one wants.
+If all functionality of libfido2 can be implemented with
+WinHello API (I don't think so), it may help some people.